Page speed is a key performance metric for your website. You can gain 40-70% if you compress HTML and other types of code. Here’s how…

 Theoretically, this filter can also be applied to other data types (for example .jpg, .gif or .png image files).
 The file matching would have to be adapted as follows:

-However, it should be noted here that these formats are usually already compressed and that the recompression often leads to image files losing quality.
-It is therefore recommended to compress binaries, such as images, before uploading them and to refrain from compressing them using gzip.
-Tools like, for example, JPEGmini.com can be used to do that.
+However, it should be noted here that these formats are usually already compressed, and that the recompression often leads to image files losing quality.
+It’s therefore recommended to compress binaries (such as images) before uploading them, and to refrain from compressing them using gzip.
+Tools like JPEGmini or TinyPNG can be used for this.

 <?php ob_start("ob_gzhandler"); ?>